chanhi2000/CS233/lect/lect01.md

 - A __truth table__ shows all possible inputs & outputs of a func1on.
 - Each input variable is either 1 or 0.  (so are the outputs.)
 	- Because there are only a finite number of values (1 and 0), truth tables themselves are finite.
-	- A func+on with n variables has 2n possible combinations of inputs.
+	- A function with n variables has 2n possible combinations of inputs.

 | x | y | z | f(x,y,z) |
 | - | - | - | :------: |